UrbanCCD-UChicago/plenario-docs/source/includes/_concepts.md

 ### Events

-All records in event datasets have a temporal component - a point in time - and a spatial component - a point in space.
+All records in event datasets have a temporal component (a point in time) and a spatial component (a point in space).
 For example, every record in the Chicago food inspections dataset represents one inspection.
 An inspector walked into a restaurant - represented as a latitude longitude point - at a time - represented as a timestamp.